Hui E! Trustees

 Descendant of Ngāi Tahu, Ngāti Kauwhata and Ngāti Porou, her whakapapa is from the Titi islands through to Moeraki and beyond.
 Born and raised in Bluff, she is married to Russell, with three beautiful adult children and blessed with four mokopuna.

 Pania is the Southern DHB Executive Director of Māori Health, Kaiwhakahaere Hauora Māori.
 She has the overall responsibility for Māori Health across the Southern district (Otago/Southland regions).
-Pania is current Co-Chair (with Simon Cayley) of Hui E!
+Pania is current Chair of Hui E!
 Community Aotearoa.

 Pania has a background in health, social and education, with a Masters in Social Welfare through the University of Otago.
 She has a range of interests including research, community development, workforce development and reducing health disparities.
 Building on over 20 years’ experience in the health arena, she strives to improve, promote and protect the health and wellbeing of the people that she serves.

 Charlie has spent many years working in both Auckland and Wellington in a variety of public sector and community roles.
 This has included a number of roles with the Dept of Labour, (including 3 years as General Manager of the Community Employment Group (CEG)), with the Dept of Internal Affairs, the Office for the Community and Voluntary Sector and with the Families Commission.